Puerto Rico Relocation INVESTATE PUERTO RICO March 12, 2026

 In addition to introducing the 4% tax for future applicants, the legislation also extends the timeline of the incentive program.

-The program’s sunset date is expected to move from 2035 to 2055, creating a longer planning horizon for individuals considering Puerto Rico as a place of residence in the coming decades.
+The program’s sunset date moves from 2035 to 2055, creating a longer planning horizon for individuals considering Puerto Rico as a place of residence in the coming decades.

 For many advisors and investors, this extension signals an effort to provide long-term continuity for Puerto Rico’s economic development strategy.